aurae-runtime/.github/profile/README.md

 # Aurae

-A new distributed runtime written for platform teams.
+A mTLS and gRPC backed distributed operating system.
+Written to unlock platform teams.
+Designed to support Kubernetes.
 Written in Rust.

 For more information about the project check out [the free and open source community page](https://github.com/aurae-runtime/community).